yukikitayama/docker/swarm.md

 Making a manager node drain means it only performs swarm management tasks, not for task assignment

 Making a node drain means we take it down for maintenance.

+Setting a node to `DRAIN` doesn't remove standalone containers from the node, because drain affects the node's ability to schedule swarm service workloads.

 ## Pending